Find Grad Schools

 33% Racial-Ethnic Minorities*

 The University of Texas at Austin comes in at #15 on our list of the most popular colleges offering master's degrees in astronomy.
-The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+Roughly 50,400 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,698 per year, while in-state graduate students, on average, pay $12,036 per year.
 During the most recent year for which we have data, 4 people received their master's degree in astronomy from UT Austin.
-About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 17% were women.

 #18